MicroRecruitment/Applicants/README.md

 # Applicants
 ## [The project wiki](https://microrecruitment.github.io/)
-The application for db management of applications.
-Used when, for example, admin wants to retrieve all applications or an applicant submits his/hers application.
+The Applicats service provides backend support for applying for jobs and handeling applications. e.g. when an admin wants to retrieve all applications or an applicant submits his/hers application.

 app.js starts the application.